webmastersmith/notes/Docker/01_Docker.md

 docker rm $(docker ps -aq)
 # remove all images not running
 docker rm $(docker images -q)
+# delete all containers running or not.
+docker rm -f $(docker ps -aq)
-# delete all images running and not running
+# delete all images not running - run this after
+docker rmi -f $(docker images -q)

+# remove all containers, images running or not. rmi=remove image.
-docker rmi -f $(docker images -q) docker rm -f $(docker ps -aq)
+docker rm -f $(docker ps -aq) && docker rmi -f $(docker images -q)

 # Prune
 # remove all orphaned layers
 docker rmi -f $(docker images -f "dangling=true" -q)
-# prune -remove all images and containers that are not running.
+# remove all images and containers that are not running.
 docker system prune -af

 # Remove Volume
-docker volume remove VOLUME_NAME
+docker volume remove VOLUME_NAME docker rm CONTAINER_NAME -v  # remove volume connected to it.

 #  Run
 # combines docker pull and start.
 Create new container from an image and start it.